 On September 23, 2020 the U.S. Securities and Exchange Commission, in a 3-2 vote, approved new rules for its highly successful Dodd-Frank Act whistleblower program.

 The SEC Whistleblower Program was created to provide monetary incentives for people to come forward with violations of federal securities laws.
-Those who report securities fraud are entitled to an award of 10%-30% of the monetary sanctions collected in legal actions brought by the SEC and other authoritative parties.
+Those who report securities fraud are entitled to an award of 10 to 30 percent of the monetary sanctions collected in legal actions brought by the SEC and other authoritative parties.
 Furthermore, the program prohibits employer retaliation as a direct result of a whistleblower coming forward to the SEC with sensitive information.

 How an SEC award Amount is Determined